Winter Weather Advisory issued for Blaine, Boyd, Brown, Eastern Cherry, Garfield, Holt, Keya Paha by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-12 23:00:00 MST Expires: 2022-12-15 05:00:00 MST Urgency: Future Severity: Moderate Certainty: Possible Instruction: Monitor the latest forecasts for updates on this situation.
-Target Area: Beadle; Brule; Gregory; Jerauld WINTER STORM WATCH REMAINS IN EFFECT FROM LATE TONIGHT THROUGH LATE WEDNESDAY NIGHT * WHAT...Heavy snow with some mixed precipitation possible.
-Total snow accumulations of 6 inches or greater and ice accumulations of up to one tenth of an inch possible.
-Winds could gust as high as 35 mph. * WHERE...Beadle, Gregory, Jerauld and Brule Counties. * WHEN...From late Monday night through late Wednesday night. * IMPACTS...Travel could be very difficult.
+Effective: 2022-12-13 11:02:00 MST Expires: 2022-12-15 11:00:00 MST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
+The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
+Target Area: Brule; Gregory WINTER STORM WARNING IN EFFECT UNTIL NOON CST THURSDAY * WHAT...Heavy mixed precipitation expected.
+Total snow accumulations of 6 to 12 inches and ice accumulations up to one tenth of an inch.
+Winds gusting as high as 45 mph. * WHERE...Gregory and Brule Counties. * WHEN...Until noon CST Thursday. * IMPACTS...Travel could be very difficult to impossible.
+Areas of blowing snow could significantly reduce visibility.
 The hazardous conditions could impact the morning or evening commute.

 Comments / 0